 Going 'round the twist!
 If the leaves on your calathea have started to curl, your plant needs a drink.

 Water or steam!
 Crispy leaf edges might also be a watering issue as this plant is sensitive to chlorine in tap water.
 If your plant has plenty of humidity, try using distilled water.
+Brown tips may occur.

 Might that be mites?
 Calathea are very susceptible to spider mites, which are not usually spotted until it is too late.
 Routinely check on the underside of leaves to see if there is any webbing along the veining.